LedgerHQ/moosig/README.md

 ### Ledger Bitcoin Test app with MuSig2 support

-You can install version 2.4.0 Ledger Live if you have a Nano X, Nano S+, Flex or Stax.
-If you don't find it, make sure that your firmware OS is updated to the latest version.
+You can install version 2.4.0 of the `Bitcoin Test` app from Ledger Live if you have a Nano X, Nano S+, Flex or Stax.
+If you can't find it, make sure that your firmware OS is updated to the latest version.

 Make sure that `My Ledger ==> Experimental Features ==> Developer Mode` setting is enabled.
 You should now be able to install the `Bitcoin Test` app.